-Negative results indicate absence of detectable DNA but does not exclude the presence of organism or active or recent disease.
+Negative results indicate absence of detectable DNA but do not exclude the presence of organism or active or recent disease.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This assay is designed to detect only species of clinical significance and is to be used for patients with a clinical history and symptoms consistent with toxoplasmosis.
+This assay is designed for use in patients with a clinical history and symptoms consistent with toxoplasmosis.
 This test should not be used to screen healthy patients.
 Depending on the population, varying percentages of patients may be found to be positive.

 Results should be interpreted with consideration of clinical and laboratory findings.
 A negative result does not indicate absence of disease.
 Reliable results depend on adequate specimen collection and the absence of inhibiting substances.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.